 Everyone knows that there are quite a few standard parenting skills you need to get through day-to-day life with kids.
 These skills include but of course aren’t limited to diaper changer, booboo kisser, meal preparer, housekeeper, multitasker, cab driver, yeller (just kidding…but not really), tutor, personal shopper, wrangler, organizer and on and on… Whew!
 I am tired just listing these but you get the point.
-However, there are some skills that parenting requires you to master that you never planned on needing.
+However, this is a list of parenting skills you never knew you needed.

 Whether you like it or not, parenting is a never-ending learning process.
 I would say it gets better but the truth is it just changes as your kids get older and the worrying never stops.
 But that’s our job as parents.